petros-d/docs/docs/upgrade-runtime.md

 1. In your local Astronomer project directory, open your `Dockerfile`.
 2. Copy the link for the new Astronomer Runtime image into the `FROM` statement in your Dockerfile.

-    Once you upgrade Runtime versions, you CANNOT downgrade to an earlier version.
+    Once you upgrade Runtime versions, you can't downgrade to an earlier version.
 The Airflow metadata database structurally changes with each release, making for backwards incompatibility across versions.

     For a table reference of available Runtime versions, see [Available Versions](runtime-support-policy#available-versions).
 For Astronomer's platform's full collection of Docker Images, go to the [Astronomer Runtime repository on Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags).